Hoppin' John Beans & Rice

 About the ham hocks.
 Many grocers sell smoked ham hocks.
 They add flavor and a rich tactile sensation from the skin and connective tissue and the marrow which dissolve while it cooks.
 Some of them have very little meat.
 Select two with meat.
 If you can't find hocks, you can substitute 1/2 pound smoked ham, bacon, or leftover pulled pork.

-1) Click here to read my article, The Zen of Beans, for tips on working with beans and equivalents for dry, canned, and cooked beans.
+1) Click here to read my article, The Science of Beans, for tips on working with beans and equivalents for dry, canned, and cooked beans.
 If you plan to use dried beans, follow the instructions there for preparing them.

 2) Get a large pot hot and add the oil.
 Add the ham hock, onion, green pepper, garlic, pepper flakes, and the bay leaf.
 If you can't find a ham hock, you can use bacon, just skip the vegetable oil and start by cooking the bacon in the bottom of the pot and pour off all the bacon grease except 2 tablespoons.